 Treatment options for presbyopia include:

 - Reading glasses.
-If you do not have any problems with your distance vision, you may only need to wear glasses to read.
+If you don’t have problems with distance vision, you may only need to wear glasses to read.

 - Bifocal or progressive glasses.
-If you also need distance vision correction, your eye doctor can prescribe lenses that combine your distance and reading prescription into one pair of eyeglasses.
+These combine distance and reading prescriptions into one pair of eyeglasses.

 - Laser eye surgery.
-Similar to contact lenses, the surgeon can perform a monovision LASIK or PRK procedure to correct your vision.
+A surgeon can perform a monovision LASIK or PRK procedure to correct your vision.

-They develop when the natural lens in our eyes become cloudy and yellow, which causes the vision to go blurry.
-Most people develop cataracts in both eyes, but each cataract may grow at a different rate.
+Cataracts develop when the natural lens in your eye becomes cloudy and yellow, which causes blurry vision.
+Most people develop cataracts in both eyes, but each cataract may grow differently.

-Cataracts usually progress slowly, so vision changes may not be noticeable until the cataracts are large enough.
+Cataracts usually progress slowly, so vision changes may only be noticeable once the cataracts are large enough.
 Symptoms of cataracts include: